DeFiCh/defichain.com/content/learn/defi-app-how-to.en.md

 #### Sidebar main navigation

 - **Wallets** tab: Send and receive funds, and view transactions
-- **Liquidity** tab: Add and remove liquidity, and viewing APY of your liquidity
+- **Liquidity** tab: Add and remove liquidity, and viewing APR of your liquidity
 - **DEX** tab: Swap between wrapped BTC/ETH/USDT and DFI
 - **Tokens** tab: View community-verified DST (DeFi Standard tokens) and create your own
 - **Blockchain** tab: A built-in mini block explorer to examine the blockchain